Type I and type II errors: Statistical significance

+Type S and M errors

+To address issues with null hypothesis testing, Andrew Gelman, John Carlin and others have suggested Type S and Type M errors to add to consideration of significant results.

+Type S errors are errors of sign.
+The Type S error rate corresponds to the probability that if a significant result is obtained, the effect is estimated in the wrong direction of the true effect.
+This can occur often with low powered testing setups.

+Type M errors are errors of magnitude.
+This is addressed through an "exaggeration factor", an assessment of the expected ratio of the absolute values of the estimate to the true value, conditional on a significant result being obtained.
+This is important because using a significance test to screen results in selection bias, which can lead to drastically overestimating effect sizes.

 Application domains

 Medicine

 In the practice of medicine, the differences between the applications of screening and testing are considerable.

 Medical screening

 Screening involves relatively cheap tests that are given to large populations, none of whom manifest any clinical indication of disease (e.g., Pap smears).

 Testing involves far more expensive, often invasive, procedures that are given only to those who manifest some clinical indication of disease, and are most often applied to confirm a suspected diagnosis.

 For example, most states in the US require newborns to be screened for phenylketonuria and hypothyroidism, among other congenital disorders.